How to generate an optimal maintenance strategy using our platform's optimisation engines. Background and common questions included.

 Select and run a strategy optimisation analysis, then download the report.

-What is maintenance strategy optimisation?
+What is planned maintenance (PM) strategy optimisation?

 Maintenance strategy optimisation is the process of identifying a collection of maintenance tasks that produce the best value to the business within the constraints of the optimisation.
 An optimisation is a mathematical process, usually iterative that tries to maximise or minimise a function.
 In this case, we are trying to maximise the asset life, while minimising the associated cost and risk.